Baked Tuscan Chicken Breasts

 This Baked Tuscan Chicken Breast recipe is an easy meal ready in 30 minutes or less!
 With a creamy sauce that’s perfect over pasta, it’s one of our favorite chicken breast recipes.

-overhead image of four baked tuscan chicken breasts in baking dish.
+baked tuscan chicken breasts in baking dish topped with spinach and sauce.

-4. High heat for a short time: what I love most about this recipe is that almost all of the sauce ingredients are added right to the pan, and everything cooks at once.
+• Effortless: Almost all of the sauce ingredients are added right to the pan, and everything cooks at once.
 There’s no simmering on the stove or extra hassle!
-Just toss and go — the only thing we add after is the spinach.

 Want to save this recipe?